 This article discusses the basics and complexities of the general education program.
-Specifically, it lays down the general education definition, the relevance of general education courses in light of today’s online education trends, the list of general education classes, and the factors to consider in choosing general education classes.
-By having a better understanding of the general education’s rationale, one can have a more fulfilling journey learning new life skills.
+Specifically, it lays down the general education meaning, the relevance of general education courses in light of today's online education trends, the list of general education classes, and the factors to consider in choosing general education classes.
+By having a better understanding of the general education's rationale, one can have a more fulfilling journey learning new life skills.

 Back in the 1800s, when the world ushered in the Industrial Age and a number of new technologies and business models arose, schools and universities designed a new curriculum model that would answer “What should every student know?”
 This new college curriculum brought together various arts and sciences subjects, bordering between the liberal arts and vocational appeals, to teach students the practicality of knowledge linked to professional practice (Duncan, 2014).
 Courses in this new model include both the academic major and general education.
 And by the 20th century, general education programs were widely implemented at the forefront of innovative curricula in colleges and universities (O'Banion, 2016).

 What is general education in college?
 In a broad sense, general education is defined as a program that develops students’ general knowledge, literacy, skills, and competencies to equip them with the foundation for lifelong learning and advanced academic curricula (UNESCO Institute for Statistics, 2012).
 Basically, this program provides students with a strong educational footing for an undergraduate degree.
 General education may also be introduced in some institutions as ‘gen ed,’ ‘core curriculum,’ or ‘shared experience’ (Pearson Accelerated Pathways, 2015).

 General education degree types consist mainly of courses in the liberal arts, including various disciplines in the arts and humanities, social sciences, natural sciences, mathematics, and sometimes foreign language.
 So, what are general education courses?
-Different colleges and universities have different policies in implementing general education requirements.
+Different colleges and universities have different policies for implementing general education requirements.
 Some institutions prescribe a set of general education courses for a certain academic program; while some incorporate a ‘cafeteria approach’ where students take several courses outside their major (Hothem, 2013).
 A combination of prescribed and ‘cafeteria-style’ courses is also common in some universities.